Florida Plant Collecting and Transport

 Aquatic and Wetland Plants

 - Aquatic Plant Collection.
 A permit is required for the collection of plants that are floating, emersed, submersed, or ditchbank species growing in, or closely associated with, an aquatic environment.
 Collection means the removal or gathering of of any aquatic plant, including any part or seed thereof, from the place in which it is growing in the natural environment.
-The collection of aquatic plants and noxious aquatic plants from state lands is regulated by the Aquatic Plant Importation, Transportation, Non-Nursery Cultivation, Possession and Collection (Rule Chapter 5B-64 of the Department of Agriculture and Consumer Services, Division of Plant Industry) under authority from the Florida Statutes.
+The collection of aquatic plants and noxious aquatic plants from state lands is regulated by the Aquatic Plant Importation, Transportation, Non-Nursery Cultivation, Possession and Collection rule (Rule Chapter 5B-64 of the Department of Agriculture and Consumer Services, Division of Plant Industry) under authority from the Florida Statutes.
 "The collection of aquatic plant material from sovereignty lands is prohibited unless a permit is issued by the bureau.
 This permit shall constitute permission from the Division of State Lands and authorization for such collection."
 "Herbaria of educational or research institutions shall not be required to possess a permit for its preserved specimens, however a permit shall be required for the collection or importation of live specimens."
-Consult the Division of Plant Industry of the Florida Department of Agriculture and Consumer Services Plant Inspection page for more information.
-The following permit applications are relevant:
+Consult the Division of Plant Industry of the Florida Department of Agriculture and Consumer Services Plant Inspection page and their Aquatic Plant Permit Information page for more information.

 Important: There are additional regulations in regards to the collection of noxious aquatic weeds.